Current Graduate Students

 Isabel Talley

-Isabel is a junior in the forensic chemistry major within the department and has been working as an undergraduate research assistant since the summer of 2024.
-Her research investigates the transfer of various trace materials during a shooting event.
+Isabel is a senior in the forensic chemistry major and has been working as an undergraduate research assistant since the summer of 2024.
+Her research has centered around GSR detection using LIBS and nail polish as trace evidence.

 2020.
 WVU Department of Forensic and Investigative Science, Statistical assessment of the significance of fracture fits in trace evidence" (2020).
 Graduate Theses, Dissertations, and Problem Reports.
 7704. https://researchrepository.wvu.edu/etd/7704